rhys-edwards/flight-finder/README.md

 * Require mongo
 * Add new collection to user object for destinations
 * Return to the API (Or maybe do some front-end)

+## This is what needs to be done
+* User isn't defined as we haven't made the model schema and required it in index.js